 Charlottesville radio station celebrates a century of jazz

-ADVANCE FOR USE SUNDAY, MARCH 12 - In this Feb.
-22, 2017 photo Russell Perry works sound mixing board at WTJU in Charlottesville, Va.
+ADVANCE FOR USE SUNDAY MARCH 12 - In this Feb.
+22, 2017 photo, Nathan Moore works in the studio at WTJU in Charlottesville, Va.
 WTJU 91.1 FM recently aired a two-hour introduction to its series "Jazz at 100."

 Comments